darthidi0t/f5-waap-training/lab2/httpLB.rst

-Creating HTTP Load Balancer on Volterra Regional Edge
+Creating HTTP Load Balancer on Distributed Cloud Console Regional Edge
 =====================================================

 In this exercise we will be creating a "Global VIP" that will exist on the Volterra Global Network.